tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 beat_data; endgroup : cov_trans_beat

-This embedded covergroup is defined inside a class derived from uvm_monitor and is sampled explicitly.
+This embedded covergroup is defined inside a class derived from UVMMonitor and is sampled explicitly.
 For the above covergroup, you should assign the local variables that serve as coverpoints in a function, then sample the covergroup.
 This is done so that each transaction data beat of the transfer can be covered.
 This function